directvt/vtm/doc/architecture.md

 - XTerm-compatible terminal with truecolor support
 - XTerm-compatible terminal with 256-color support (Apple Terminal)
 - XTerm-compatible terminal with 16-color support (Linux VGA Console, 16-color terminals)
-- Win32 Console with 16-color support (Command Prompt on platforms from Windows 8 upto Windows 2019 Server)
+- Win32 Console with 16-color support (Command Prompt on platforms from Windows 8.1 upto Windows 2019 Server)

 The desktop client outputs the received render to the hosting console only when the console is ready to accept the next frame.

-## Desktop Structure
+## Desktop structure

  Term               | Description
 --------------------|---------------